eagardi/eagardi.github.io/FinalPaper.md

 The MVC begins by first splitting applications into three primary tasks

 1. Receive User Input
-  a.Handled By the Controller
+  *Handled By the Controller
 2. Process Data
-  a.If needed handled by the Model
+  *If needed handled by the Model
 3. Displaying Output
-   a.Handled By the View
+   *Handled By the View

 ![alt text](https://cms-assets.tutsplus.com/uploads/users/263/posts/21627/image/mvc.png "MVC Image")